paulmorales7/AI-Resume-Analyzer/README.md

 ## Overview
 The AI Resume Analyzer helps users compare their resumes against job descriptions using AI to provide feedback and compatibility scores.
+Highlighting any key qualifications the user may be missing.
+Ultimately assisting the user in formulating the strongest resume possible.

 ## Features
 - Upload a resume and extract text.